paulharwood/TechWales/README.md

 Dear Governments,

 As a nation, Wales has been working against adversity for decades.
 We have a modest economy, a small populace, below-par infrastructure and a lack of key industry.
 Against all these odds, we succeed and flourish.
-We are a nation of overachievers .
+We are a nation of overachievers.

 Our economy is now vulnerable in these times of uncertainty.
 This affects our outlook and prosperity as a nation.
 In thirty years, we still haven't found an economic replacement for the coal industry.
 We need an industry to replace the financial hole that coal has left.

 The export of coal provided wealth, security and prosperity for all Wales' citizens over the last century.
 Our nation is hungry for wealth and prosperity again.

 The tech sector has a chance be that industry.
 It can become *the* export industry, for Wales, as valuable to the nation as coal was.
 An industry that is crucial for future generations.